Vignale Gamine

-The Vignale Gamine is a small rear-engined car produced by Carrozzeria Vignale from 1967 until 1970, based on the Fiat 500, also known as Nuova 500.
-Unlike the 500, however, the Gamine had an open-top Roadster structure and only two seats.
+The Vignale Gamine is a small rear-engined car.
+It was produced by Carrozzeria Vignale from 1967 until 1971, based on the Fiat 500F.
+The idea and initial orders for an open-top 2-seater roadster came from Mr Geminiani from Naples, owner of G.A.M. in Monte Carlo.
 Styling was by Alfredo Vignale.
-The Gamine is sometimes related in design to the Fiat 508 Balilla.
+The Gamine is sometimes related in design to the 1930s Fiat 508 Balilla Coppa d'Oro.
 A hard-top was offered at an extra cost, and is considered these days to be quite rare.